hellocoop/www.hello.coop/src/legal/privacy-policy.md

 This Policy applies to our **"Service"** which include our websites at hello.coop, hellō.net, hellō.world, & hello (including any subdomains or mobile versions the **"Site"**), our cloud-based software application and service, and any of our mobile applications (**"Apps"**).

 ## Agreement
-This Policy is referenced in our Terms of Use and capitalized terms not defined in this Policy will have the definition provided in the Terms of Use.<br/>
+This Policy is referenced in our Terms of Use and capitalized terms not defined in this Policy will have the definition provided in the Terms of Use.

 **Your use of our Service indicates your acknowledgement of the practices described in this Policy.**

 ## Third Parties
-We integrate with third party services that provide information used to authenticate your identity (our **"Partners"**).<br/>
+We integrate with third party services that provide information used to authenticate your identity (our **"Partners"**).

 This Policy reflects only how we process Personal Data through our Service.
 This Policy does not apply to information processed by our Partners or other third parties, for example, when you create or use Partner accounts, visit a third-party website or interact with third-party services, unless those parties collect or process information on our behalf.
 Please review any relevant third party's privacy policy for information regarding their privacy practices.

 ## Collection and Use of Personal Data